Single Sign-On (SSO) Management

 Previewing an SSO Configuration

-After adding an SSO configuration, you need to preview it to test that it works.
+After adding an SSO configuration, preview it to confirm it works.
 From the SSO dashboard, you can preview the Unqork entrypoint and use a set of test credentials from your SSO provider to test the configuration.

 To preview an SSO configuration:

-1. At the top right of the Unqork Designer Platform, click the Settings drop-down.
+1. At the top right of the Unqork Designer Platform, click Administration.

-5. In the SSO dashboard, find the SSO configuration to preview.
+4. In the SSO dashboard, locate the SSO configuration to preview.

 Viewing an SSO Configuration

-After adding an SSO configuration, it's useful to review the configuration's details.
-For example, reviewing the attribute mappings.
+After adding an SSO configuration, it's useful to review its configuration details, like attribute mappings.

 To view an SSO configuration:

-1. At the top right of the Unqork Designer Platform, click the Settings drop-down.
+1. At the top right of the Unqork Designer Platform, click Administration.

-5. In the SSO dashboard, find the SSO configuration to view.
+4. In the SSO dashboard, locate the SSO configuration to view.

-7. From the Manage drop-down, select Edit.
-The SSO configuration modal opens.
+6. From the Manage drop-down, select Edit.
+The SSO configuration modal A modal is a window that appears on top of the content you are currently viewing. opens.

 Editing an SSO Configuration

 At some point you might need to edit the SSO configuration's details.
 For example, revising attribute mappings or default groups.
-You view and edit SSO configurations from the same SSO configuration modal.
-However, to edit your SSO configuration you need to intentionally enable editing.
+You'll view and edit SSO configurations from the same SSO configuration modal.
+To edit your SSO configuration, you must intentionally enable editing.

 To edit an SSO configuration:

-1. At the top right of the Unqork Designer Platform, click the Settings drop-down.
+1. At the top right of the Unqork Designer Platform, click Administration.

-5. In the SSO dashboard, find the SSO configuration to edit.
+4. In the SSO dashboard, locate the SSO configuration to edit.

-7. From the Manage drop-down, select Edit.
-The SSO configuration modal opens.
+6. From the Manage drop-down, select Edit.
+The SSO configuration modal A modal is a window that appears on top of the content you are currently viewing. opens.

 Deleting an SSO Configuration